rbms-bsc/DCRMR/_pages/Title/Variant-title-of-manifestation.md

 <a name="1.25.35.2">1.25.35.2</a> Title access points considered optional are labeled as such.

-### 1.25.351 Title proper in nonroman script
+### 1.25.351 Title proper in nonroman script (required)

-<a name="1.25.351.1">1.25.351.1</a> If nonroman text has been transcribed within the first five words of the [Title proper](/DCRMR/title/Title-proper), provide additional title access for a romanized version of the [Title proper](/DCRMR/title/Title-proper) using the [ALA-LC Romanization Tables](https://www.loc.gov/catdir/cpso/roman.html){:target="_blank"} (see [0.3.2](/DCRMR/general-rules/Language-and-script-of-the-description/#032-romanization)).
+<a name="1.25.351.1">1.25.351.1</a> If nonroman text has been transcribed within the first five words of the [Title proper](/DCRMR/title/Title-proper) (the first six words if the title begins with an article), provide additional title access for a romanized version of the [Title proper](/DCRMR/title/Title-proper) using the [ALA-LC Romanization Tables](https://www.loc.gov/catdir/cpso/roman.html){:target="_blank"} (see [0.3.2](/DCRMR/general-rules/Language-and-script-of-the-description/#032-romanization)).

 >Example:
 >Title proper: <CITE>平家 物語</CITE>
 >Variant title of manifestation: <CITE>Heike monogatari</CITE>

-### 1.25.3515 Title proper with converted letterforms I, V, i, j, u, or v
+### 1.25.3515 Title proper with converted letterforms I, V, i, j, u, or v (required)

-<a name="1.25.3515.1">1.25.3515.1</a> If any of the first five words in the [Title proper](/DCRMR/title/Title-proper) contains a letterform I, V, i, j, u, or v that has been converted to uppercase or lowercase according to a pattern of usage that follows pre-modern spelling conventions, provide additional title access for the form of the title proper that corresponds to modern orthography (i.e., using i and u for vowels, j and v for consonants, and w for consonantal vv) (see [0.4.23](/DCRMR/general-rules/Transcription/#0423-letterforms-i-v-i-j-u-and-v)).
+<a name="1.25.3515.1">1.25.3515.1</a> If any of the first five words in the [Title proper](/DCRMR/title/Title-proper) (the first six words if the title begins with an article) contains a letterform I, V, i, j, u, or v that has been converted to uppercase or lowercase according to a pattern of usage that follows pre-modern spelling conventions, provide additional title access for the form of the title proper that corresponds to modern orthography (i.e., using i and u for vowels, j and v for consonants, and w for consonantal vv) (see [0.4.23.3](/DCRMR/general-rules/Transcription/#0.4.23.3)).

 <a name="1.25.3515.2">1.25.3515.2</a> If it differs from title access points already provided, also provide title access for the form of the [Title proper](/DCRMR/title/Title-proper) that corresponds to the graphical appearance of the letters in the source, converting them from uppercase or lowercase without regard for the pattern of usage in the manifestation being described.